-The Company also entered into a committed equity line facility (the "Facility") with CF Principal Investments, LLC ("Cantor") for up to \$50.0 million in aggregate gross purchase price of newly issued shares of our common stock after the closing of the business combination.
+In 2022, the Company also entered into a committed equity line facility (the "Facility") with CF Principal Investments, LLC ("Cantor") for up to \$50.0 million in aggregate gross purchase price of newly issued shares of our common stock after the closing of the business combination.
 In connection with the Facility, the Company incurred a \$1.5 million commitment fee which it settled in exchange for 877,193 shares of common stock.

 The Company may, from time to time at its option, sell to Cantor newly issued shares of common stock pursuant to the terms of the Facility.
-The use of the Facility under the agreement with Cantor is subject to certain conditions, including the effectiveness of a registration statement relating to the resale of the common stock issuable under the Facility.
-Therefore, funds from the \$50.0 million gross purchase price will not be immediately available, if at all, to SpringBig, and there can be no assurances that the Facility will be available to the Company at all times during its terms or that such purchase price will ever become available.
+The use of the Facility under the agreement with Cantor is subject to certain conditions, including the aggregate market value of the Company's outstanding common stock being equal to or greater than \$25 million.
+Therefore, there can be no assurances that the Facility will be available to the Company at all times during its terms or that such purchase price will ever become available.

-The following table summarizes our cash, accounts receivable, and working capital at March 31, 2023 and December 31, 2022 (in thousands):
+The following table summarizes our cash, accounts receivable, and working capital at June 30, 2023 and December 31, 2022 (in thousands):

-March 31, 2023 December 31, 2022
+June 30, 2023 December 31, 2022

-Cash and cash equivalents \$ 2,569 \$ 3,546
+Cash and cash equivalents \$ 726 \$ 3,546

-Accounts receivable, net 3,168 2,889
+Accounts receivable, net 4,002 2,889

-Working capital (4,685) (1,544)
+Working capital (1,346) (1,544)

-We are committed to ensuring our balance sheet supports the business and our growth objectives and are considering a supplemental capital raise during the three months ending June 30, 2023.
-As of March 31, 2023, based on the factors described in this sub-section, we concluded that there was substantial doubt about our ability to continue to operate as a going concern for the 12 months following the issuance of the financial statements in this Quarterly Report on Form 10-Q. This estimate is based on our current business plan and expectations and assumptions in light of current macroeconomic conditions.
-We have based these estimates on assumptions that may prove to be wrong and could use our available capital resources sooner than we currently expect, and future capital requirements and the adequacy of available funds will depend on many factors, including those described in the section entitled "Risk Factors" in the Annual Report on Form 10-K filed with the SEC on March 28, 2023.
-Although we are not currently a party to any agreement or letter of intent with respect to potential investments in, or acquisitions of, complementary businesses, services or technologies, we may enter into these types of arrangements in the future, which could also require us to seek additional equity financing, incur indebtedness, or use cash resources.
-We have no present understandings, commitments or agreements to enter into any such acquisitions.
+As of June 30, 2023, based on the factors described in this sub-section, we concluded that there was substantial doubt about our ability to continue to operate as a going concern for the 12 months following the issuance of the financial statements in this Quarterly Report on Form 10-Q. This estimate is based on our current business plan and expectations and assumptions in light of current macroeconomic conditions.
+We have based these estimates on assumptions that may prove to be wrong and could use our available capital resources sooner than we currently expect, and future capital requirements and the adequacy of available funds will depend on many factors, including those described under "Risk Factors" in this Quarterly Report on Form 10-Q. Although we are not currently a party to any agreement or letter of intent with respect to potential investments in, or acquisitions of, complementary businesses, services or technologies, we may enter into these types of arrangements in the future, which could also require us to seek additional equity financing, incur indebtedness, or use cash resources.
+We have no present understandings, commitments, or agreements to enter into any such acquisitions.